 2.8.1 The SAA shall receive from the FAA, on an annual basis, a copy of the Payment Calendar developed (in consultation with the SAA) and published by the FAA.
 Using the Payment Calendar the SAA shall create a Settlement Calendar.
 This process is described in more detail at section 5.2.

 2.8.2 The SAA shall, upon receipt of notification of an invalid Debit/Credit report from the FAA, use its best endeavours to resolve the problem and issue a revised SAA Debit/Credit report to the FAA.

+2.9 BMRA

+2.9.1 The SAA shall receive from the BMRA, on a daily basis, the Settlement Exchange Rate for use in Settlement on the subsequent day.

-2.9 Data Receipt and Validation
+2.10 Data Receipt and Validation